 This hidden gem of luxury is located Northwest of the Strip and right outside the entrance to Red Rock Canyon.
 Since the induction of Summerlin to the area almost 30 years ago, the city’s growth has been consistent, according to home sales in the neighborhood.
 Summerlin has 7 more neighborhoods in 2019, and it right now has 35 active areas selling.
 If you plan to visit Summerlin.

 Ensure you take your time to visit the downtown, great fun, and attractive shopping and entertainment venue.
 The average home value in Northern Summerlin is $406,352, and the average rent price there is $1,800 per month.
 Those numbers become higher in Southern Summerlin.
 The average home value rises to $464,692, and the average rent price is $1,895 per month.

 6. Angel Park:

 Gently nestled in the northwest part of town, Angel Park is located there and it is close to many off-strip favorite spots for locals who want access to casinos but want to stay away from the Strip.
-Golfers can access many courses nearby, like the Angel Park Gold Club that offers 2 courses, a pitch as well as a putt course.
+Golfers can access many courses nearby, like the Angel Park Gold Club which offers 2 courses, a pitch as well as a putting course.

 The putting square price in Angel Park is $159, which is lesser than the average of the city at $171.
 However, Zillow predicts it to rise by 3.7% through the coming 12 months of transactions.
 The average home value in the Angel Park neighborhood is $257,229.
 Renters will pay an average rent price of $1,372 per month.
 This is a bit lesser than the city’s average of $1,500 per month.